jayoung/pamlWrapper/README.md

 # pamlWrapper
 Janet Young, April 2022

-Starting with an in-frame alignment, this repo has code that will run sitewise PAML using various evolutionary models and parse the output into tabular format.
+Starting with an in-frame alignment in fasta format, this repo has code that will run sitewise PAML using various evolutionary models and parse the output into tabular format.

 This is work in progress.
 If you find any problems, or don't understand what's going on, talk to me, submit an issue using the github site, or email me.